tsgallion/prime-hexagon/BUILD-NOTES.md

 In short:
     xcode-select --install

+And then I found I had to reinstall python3:

+    brew reinstall python3

 ## Virtual Envs

 We're going to follow good python hygene and use virtual environments to silo our install dependencies.